SadakhyaNarnur/Automatic-Speech-to-Sign-Language-Translation/README.md

 Step 5 : Pose to Sign Language Video
-The pose video is split into frames and stored in “frames/initial” folder All the frames in “frames/initial” folder are cropped, resized and stored in “frames/test_A” We run inference on these cropped frames using “GAN inference” at “https://drive.google.com/file/d/1W2c9i2VbFlD6amk1iHgooZxa5xP0dhwz/view?usp=sharing”
-The images hence inferred by GAN are stitched together and saved in the “GAN inference” folder.
+The pose video is split into frames and stored in “frames/initial” folder All the frames in “frames/initial” folder are cropped, resized and stored in “frames/test_A” We run inference on these cropped frames using “GAN inference” The images hence inferred by GAN are stitched together and saved in the “GAN inference” folder.